Career Guidance, based on a practice since the 1950’s, is a recognised process, carried out by a qualified professional.

-What you are good at is one thing – but ‘how’ you like to learn matters.
-Did you ever stop to think about whether you like to learn ‘on the move’ or love to ‘read a good book in a quiet room’.
-Perhaps you like to explore things on your own or you really appreciate the guidance of a teacher.
-Maybe you have had to ‘learn’ differently due to a disability or specific learning difficulty.
+Being ‘good’ at something is one thing – but ‘how’ you like to learn another.
+Did you ever stop to think about whether you like to learn ‘on the move’ or not.
+Perhaps you like to explore things on your own or with the guidance of a teacher.
+Maybe you already had to ‘learn’ differently due to a disability or specific learning difficulty.

-What is most important is that I take an ‘Inclusive Approach’ to Career Guidance – and so am most interested in how you enjoy learning most and what you believe works for you.
-It’s not a one-size fits all approach – it is an individual and bespoke process – your career journey after all is particular to you.
+What is most important is that I take an ‘Inclusive Approach’ to Career Guidance – and so am most interested in designing your plan based on what you believe works for you.
+It’s not a one-size fits all approach – it is an individual and bespoke process.
+Your career journey after all is particular to you.

 Does what I’m interested in really matter?